You will learn

 Configure your email sending infrastructure

-When sending from Klaviyo, you have the option of sending from Klaviyo’s shared infrastructure or your own dedicated infrastructure.
+When sending from Klaviyo, you have the option of sending from Klaviyo’s shared infrastructure or your own dedicated infrastructure

-Klaivyo recommends you set up a dedicated sending domain so you can use your brand’s domain name to send emails instead of a Klaviyo domain and develop a sending reputation on your own domain.
+Klaviyo recommends you set up a dedicated sending domain so you can use your brand’s domain name to send emails instead of a Klaviyo domain and develop a sending reputation on your own domain.
 Additionally, this enables DKIM and SPF authentication, which recipients’ mail servers use to verify an email sender's identity.

 For accounts that qualify, you can also set up a dedicated IP address in Klaviyo.